Play St. Andrews The Old Course

 S.I 16 | 370 Yards

 4th – Par 4 (Ginger Beer)

 You need a good carry here from the tee box should you want the optimal line into the green, Thick rough awaits anything short.
 The bailout is a landing strip of fairway left of the tee box, just we wary of the Sutherland bunker at 266 yards, Getting out in one is more than a challenge.
 Fire onto the second double green of the round for an interesting putt.

 5th – Par 5 (Hole O’ Cross Out)

 A good chance at birdie awaits here, A good drive down the left-hand side will be what you are looking for.
 The right-hand side has the ‘Seven Sisters’ a group of deep pot bunkers that will wreck your scorecard if found.
 If you find the left fairway from the tee box, the next set of hazards that await are the ‘Spectacle’ bunkers in play left and right of the green.
 Hit the wrong side of the green, and you can also end up with a putt from well over 80 yards.

 6th – Par 4 (Heathery Out)

-The drive is hidden on the 6th by a heathery bank and taking aim at the marker post will be your guide.
+The drive is hidden on the 6th by a heathery bank, aiming for the marker post to be your guide.
 You must again avoid pot bunkers left and right of the fairway.
-Make sure you check the wind before taking aim and a nice crisp drive should find you down the middle.
-Avoid the gully in front of the green and you will certainly have a decent chance at two putts for your Par.
+Make sure you check the wind before aiming, and a nice crisp drive should find you down the middle.
+Avoid the gully in front of the green, and you will certainly have a decent chance at two putts for your Par.